dillupton/dillupton.github.io/README.md

 ## Projects
 ### Regression with an Abalone Dataset
 Developed for the Abalone competition on Kaggle, my project aimed to predict the rings of given abalone based off of a number of features using **Python**.
-I prediciting successfully with a RMSLE of 0.14901....
+I prediciting successfully with a RMSLE of 0.14901 using a voting regressor of XG Boost, Gradient Boosting, and MLP.

 [Kaggle Competition](https://www.kaggle.com/competitions/playground-series-s4e4/overview)
 [Kaggle Competition Code](https://github.com/dillupton/Abalone-Kaggle-Competition)

 ### NRL Team Project Report- Gaining Insights into the 2022 Season
 Developed to provide insights into sporting event data using **Python**.
-Our project aimed to present new findings to the NRL to help them make more informed and data driven decisions....
+Our project aimed to present new findings to the NRL to help them make more informed and data driven decisions.

 [NRL Project](https://github.com/dillupton/DATA3001-NRL-Project)